 8.7 No team game, practice, or activity can be conducted without an MYSA registered Board member or credentialled coach.

 8.8 All coaches and assistant coaches will be required to display credentials, adhering to BAYS policy.

 8.9 All coaches or assistants must present a current team roster to both the referee and opposing coach at each game.

 8.10 Coaches should have necessary first aid kits and ice packs at all team games and practices.
-Materials will be provided by PYSL VP of Operations
+Materials will be provided by PYSL

 9.1 It is suggested that practice be conducted twice a week for all age groups as weather and time permits